BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Discussion

 \section{Discussion}

-BioAgent Bench aims to evaluate agentic bioinformatics behavior as it occurs in practice: selecting the right inputs and references, orchestrating multi-step tool calls, writing analysis scripts, conducting statistical inference, and delivering a concrete final result.
+BioAgent Bench aims to evaluate agentic bioinformatics behavior as it occurs in practice: selecting the right inputs and references, orchestrating multi-step tool calls, writing analysis scripts, conducting statistical inference, and delivering concrete final results.
 Our results suggest that today’s frontier agents can often execute canonical workflows end-to-end with minimal scaffolding, but that pipeline completion can substantially overestimate reliability.

-The observed variability between runs (e.g., different Salmon flags, differing statistical choices) reflects two realities: (i) non-determinism in agent decisions and tooling, and (ii) genuine degrees of freedom in analysis pipelines.
+\textbf{Robustness.} The observed variability between runs (e.g., different Salmon flags, differing statistical choices) reflects two realities: (1) non-determinism in agent decisions and tooling, and (2) genuine degrees of freedom in analysis pipelines.
 Stability metrics (Jaccard overlap, Pearson correlation) quantify how sensitive an agent is to small internal decision differences and are an important part of the overall evaluation of agent performance and behavior.

-In practice, we expect useful agents to become more stable when given explicit constraints (fixed tool versions, parameter templates, prespecified reference datasets) and when equipped with internal policies such as “prefer defaults unless justified by data-driven checks.”
-BioAgent Bench can measure how well different harnesses and prompting strategies enforce this discipline.

-Across tasks, high completion rates indicate that agents can: interpret the intended goal, choose the correct tools, manage environments (mamba, R packages), and recover from many routine tool errors.
-This supports the view that state-of-the-art agents can act as effective workflow assistants for common bioinformatics analyses without much custom engineering.
+In practice, we expect useful agents to become more stable when given explicit constraints (fixed tool versions, parameter templates, prespecified reference datasets) and when equipped with internal policies such as "prefer defaults unless justified by data-driven checks".
+BioAgent Bench can measure how well different harnesses and prompting strategies enforce these rules.
+Across tasks, high completion rates indicate that agents can (1) interpret the intended goal, (2) choose the correct tools, (3) manage environments (e.g., mamba, R packages), and (4) recover from many routine tool errors.
+These observed capabilities support the view that state-of-the-art agents can act as effective workflow assistants for common bioinformatics analyses without substantial custom engineering.